 Words that hurt

-Parents may get angry from time to time, but a parent’s tone and language, sadly defines how their children respond back.
-When parents regularly use raised voices and words that instill fear into their children, it’s usual that their actions will follow the same pattern.
+Parents may get angry from time to time, but a parent’s tone and language defines how their children respond back.
+When parents regularly use raised voices and words that instil fear into their children, their children will often follow the same pattern.

-Children need to be loved, connected and feel supported.
+Children need to feel loved, connected and supported.
 A parent needs to change when children begin to feel threatened, fearful and scared.

 Other toxic parenting behaviour might include:

-- Causing a child to justify their behaviour;
+- Causing a child to justify his or her behaviour;

 - Parents putting their feelings before their child’s;